thestr4ng3r/chiaki/README.md

 ## Usage

-If your PS4 is on your local network and on, Chiaki should find it.
+If your PS4 is on your local network, is turned on or in standby mode and does not have Discovery explicitly disabled, Chiaki should find it.
 Otherwise, you can add it manually.
 To do so, click the "+" icon in the top right, and enter your PS4's IP address.